top of page

 How it Works

-A community-owned solar project starts with a group of people — neighbors, cooperative members, or a local organization — pooling resources to collectively own a solar array.
+A community-owned solar project is owned collectively by neighbors, cooperative members, or a local organization.
 The array connects to the electric grid, and each member receives a credit on their utility bill based on their share of the electricity generated, a mechanism called virtual net metering.
 This is what makes community solar accessible to renters, apartment dwellers, and anyone whose property isn't suited for rooftop panels.
+The key difference from typical community solar is ownership.
+When a utility or developer owns the array, profits flow outward.
+When the community owns it, members hold equity, share in the revenue, and vote on how the project is run.

-Where its Applicable
+Where it's Applicable